tac-eillA/Constellation/README.md

 3. A way for sysadmins to easily be able to add classes, students, etc via a csv
 4. The actual dashboard design
 5. Database queries within the core node app
-6. Look into conversion to React or Angular 1.X over the jade system in place now
-7. If you think of anything else you are more than welcome to open an issue
+6. If you think of anything else you are more than welcome to open an issue